nyxnor/onionjuggler/README.md

 To assign values to the variables, you can either:

-* Open the mentioned configuration file:
+* Open the mentioned configuration file with your favorite editor:
 ```sh
 "${EDITOR:-vi}" /etc/onionjuggler.conf
 ```